Clement-Pirelli/IntroToFlutter/flutter_basics.md

 This way, the builder for a widget will only be called when the user scrolls to that widget.

 There are many other layout widgets, such as `Stack`, `GridView` and `ListTile`.
 For more information on these and more, you can take a look at [this post](https://flutter.dev/docs/development/ui/layout) from the official flutter documentation.
+Overall, flutter's documentation is excellent, so do refer to it if you encounter any problems.

+## Wrapping up

+Next time, we'll be building a real app to hone our flutter skills.
+Before that, I recommend you read at least the start of the book ["Flutter in Action"](https://www.manning.com/books/flutter-in-action), which goes way more in depth about how flutter works internally, as well as mess around a bit on your own.